Diet problems caused by cancer

 Cancer can cause chemical changes that make it very difficult for you to gain weight even if you are eating a high calorie diet.
 These chemicals are probably the cause of cachexia - the severe weight loss that some people have with advanced cancer.

 Chemicals that the cancer produces may make your body work at a faster rate than normal, even when you are resting.
-In other words, you can have a higher than normal metabolic rate.
+So you have a higher than normal metabolic rate.

 A cancer can produce chemicals that affect the way your normal cells work.
 Some of these chemicals are called cytokines.
 These are made normally by your immune system and released into your body when you get an infection.
 Cytokines help your body fight infection but they are also responsible for how you feel when you get an infection.
 High cytokine levels make you feel as if you have a cold or flu.